Richard Creagh: Life

+In spite of all this, Archbishop Creagh was arrested and imprisoned.
+Archbishop Creagh has left us the following description of his cell in Dublin Castle, "a hole where without candle there is no light in the world, and with candle, when I had it, it was so filled with the smoke thereof, chiefly in summer, that, had there not been a little hole in the next door to draw in breath with my mouth set upon it, I had been perhaps, shortly undone.
+But the two gentlemen who elected me to go out, (i.e.) escape with themselves and the said keeper, thought I should be much sooner undone in the second lodgings with cold, being thereto towards winter, removed, where scant was light as could be, and no fire."

+His steadfast refusal, however, to Abjure the Catholic Faith or embrace the subservience of the Irish Church to control by the State, and his great popularity throughout Ireland were considered high treason in consequence, he was sent to London and committed to the Tower.

-In spite of all this, Creagh was arrested and imprisoned by the English.
-Twice he escaped, but he was retaken and in 1567 lodged in the Tower of London, and kept there till his death.
-From his repeated examinations before the English Privy Council his enmity for Shane O'Neill and his unwavering loyalty to England were made plain.
-But his steadfastness in the Catholic faith and his popularity in Ireland were considered crimes, and in consequence, the Council refused to set him free.
+Twice he escaped, but he was retaken and in 1567 lodged in the Tower of London, according to the Queen's officials, solely for, "his hindering the Archbishop of Dublin's godly efforts to promote the Reformation."

+From his repeated examinations before the Privy Council his enmity for Shane O'Neill and his unwavering loyalty to the Queen of England in all purely non-religious matters were made plain.
+Archbishop Creagh always concluded his appeals to the mercy of the Privy Council by, "wishing Her Majesty and all the realm as much wealth and prosperity of soul and body as ever had any Prince or realm."

-Not content with this, his enemies assailed his moral character.
-The daughter of his jailer was urged to charge him with having assaulted her.
-The charge was investigated in public court, where the girl retracted, declaring her accusation absolutely false.
+Not content keeping him incarcerated, his enemies assailed his moral character.
+The daughter of his jailer was urged to accuse him of rape.
+The charge was investigated in public court, where the girl retracted her previous statement and declared the charges completely false.

 Death

 It has been said that Creagh was poisoned in prison, and this, whether true or false, was widely believed at the time of his death.
 The principal suspect was the notorious double agent Robert Poley, best known for his role as agent provocateur in the Babington Plot and his suspected role in the killing of Christopher Marlowe.
 Poley, who was a fellow prisoner in the Tower during Creagh's last years there, is said to have visited him several times, but the suspicion seems to be based on his general bad character, rather than on any direct evidence of his guilt.